Written by Emily Green

 Does hypermetabolism only occur in eating disorders?

-A hypermetabolic state can last a few weeks during recovery from an eating disorder and can happen both in the community and hospital setting.
+Hypermetabolism or a hypermetabolic state can last a few weeks during recovery from an eating disorder and can happen both in the community and hospital setting.
 Regardless of the setting, it is important to seek advice from a registered dietitian or medical professional in the early stages of nutritional rehabilitation.
 Hypermetabolism is a symptom of an underlying problem so isn't just seen in eating disorder recovery.

 Hypermetabolism is commonly seen in people with severe burns, sepsis, post-surgery or traumatic injury during recovery (1).
 For context, a person with severe burns over 40% of their body can have an increased metabolism at 140% of their normal rate, decreasing to 110% even 12 months after admission (4).
 This gives insight into the amount of energy required for the body to heal and why we see higher energy requirements for some people in eating disorder recovery.